HOMEBLOGINQUIRYSEARCH

 Diagnosing Gist tumors include:

-• CT Scans: A CT scan is a type of x-ray that uses radiation to create pictures of the inside of the body.
-A CT scan helps determine if an individual has a Gist tumor and may show if cancer has spread to other body parts.
+• CT Scans: A CT scan is an X-ray that uses radiation to create pictures of the inside of the body.
+It helps determine if an individual has a Gist tumor and may show if cancer has spread to other body parts.

 • MRI: An MRI is a test that uses magnets and radio waves to create pictures of the inside of the body.
 An MRI helps determine if a Gist tumor is present and may show if cancer has spread to another part of the body.

-• Biopsy: A biopsy consists of removing a small part of the tissue from the tumor and examining it under a microscope—this aids in determining the type of tumor and how aggressive it is.
+• Biopsy: A biopsy consists of removing a small part of the tissue from the tumor and examining it under a microscope.
+This aids in determining the type of tumor and its aggressiveness.

-• Upper Endoscopy: An upper endoscopy is a procedure that uses a thin, lighted tube to look at the lining of the esophagus, stomach, and small intestine.
-This procedure helps determine if a Gist tumor is present in these areas.
+• Upper Endoscopy: An upper endoscopy is a procedure that uses a thin, lighted tube to examine the lining of the esophagus, stomach, and small intestine.
+It helps determine if a Gist tumor is present in these areas.

-• Colonoscopy: A colonoscopy is a procedure that uses a thin, lighted tube to look at the inside of the rectum and colon—this aids in determining if an individual has a Gist tumor located in these areas of the body.
+• Colonoscopy: A colonoscopy is a procedure that uses a thin, lighted tube to examine the inside of the rectum and colon.
+This aids in determining whether an individual has a Gist tumor in these areas of the body.

 • Endoscopic Ultrasound: An endoscopic ultrasound is a procedure that uses a thin, lighted tube and sound waves to create pictures of the inside of the body.
 This procedure helps determine if a Gist tumor is present in the stomach or intestines.

-• Laboratory Tests on Biopsies: After the standard procedure of a biopsy, the doctor may send the tissue to a laboratory for further testing.
-This testing helps determine the type of tumor and how aggressive it is.
+• Laboratory Tests on Biopsies: After the standard biopsy procedure, the doctor may send the tissue to a laboratory for further testing.
+This testing helps determine the type of tumor and its aggressiveness.

 Symptoms of Gist Tumors